-The BTTC prioritizes national growth as part of its goal and as a result, adheres to transparent business procedures to make the best use of all resources.
+As part of its mission, BTTC places a high priority on national progress and, in order to maximise its use of resources, it follows open and honest business practices.

-The institution belongs to Hyderabad (Sind) National Collegiate Board and is a private aided institution.
-Salary grants are one type of financial aid given to the college.
-This salary award is only used to pay the wages of employees hired for the assisted area.
-The Joint Director now directly credits the staff member's account with the salary.
-The tuition fees collected from the students are used to pay the non-grant faculty members' salaries.
+The institution is a member of the Hyderabad (Sind) National Collegiate Board.
+One kind of financial aid that the college receives is salary grants.
+Only the salary of emplyees engaged for the aided section are paid with this salary grant.
+The staff member's account is now directly credited with their compensation by the Joint Director.
+The non-grant faculty members' salaries are covered by the tuition fees that students pay.

 For all other expenses, the management receives a request, and the board gives its approval only after that.
 The institution follows the management-approved budget for administrative and academic costs.

-The money is used for extracurricular activity planning, curriculum enrichment, computer and psychology labs, libraries, technological upgrades, infrastructure improvements, and resource people for various events.
-We have been able to use our resources most effectively thanks to partnerships with other organizations (NGOs, departments of universities, HRDC, etc.), schools, and colleges, among others.
+The funds are utilised to plan extracurricular activities, extend the curriculum, build computer and psychology labs, libraries, upgrade technology, improve infrastructure, and hire resource personnel for a range of events.
+Our ability to utilise our resources most efficiently has been made possible by collaborations with many organisations (NGOs, university departments, HRDC, etc.), colleges, and schools, among other establishments.